adamsmith118/scs-reactive-back-pressure-issue/README.md

 <snip>
 ```

 This causes problems if a rebalance occurs during a period of heavy load as the pipeline can contain 100's of pending records.
 We'd need to set an intolerably high maxDelayRebalance to get through them all.
+The net result is quite a lot of duplicate records.

 Logs resembling the below are visible.